nikita-rudenko/nikitarudenko.dev/content/blog/mastering-vscode.md

 **Switch tabs** - opens a list of currently opened tabs which is great for iterating between files you are working on.

-**Reopen closed tab** - prevents your frustration after closing a tab you didn't want to.
+**Reopen closed tab** - helps you overcome frustration after closing a tab you didn't want to.

 ### **History-based Navigation**